ivanfernandez2646/daily-trends/README.md

 $ make test # Run all tests

 # Or
-$ npm run up:mongo # follow we can use whatever of the below commands
+$ npm run up:docker:local # follow we can use whatever of the below commands

     # all tests
     $ npm run test